thenextman/devolutions-docs/docs/wayk/client/psremoting.md

 ### Wayk Agent

-Wayk PowerShell remoting in the Wayk Agent is currently only supported on Windows, but macOS and Linux support is coming.
+Wayk PowerShell remoting in the Wayk Agent is supported on Windows, macOS and Linux.
 Again, [PowerShell 7 must be installed on the target machine](https://github.com/PowerShell/PowerShell#get-powershell), as the built-in Windows PowerShell 5.1 cannot be used.

 ## Launching Connection